 A non-storage occupancy in which the quantity and/or combustibility of contents is high.
-See FM Global Data Sheet 3-26, Fire Protection Water Demand for Nonstorage Sprinklered Properties for examples of such occupancies.

 Heat Responsive Element

 The component of a sprinkler assembly that, when subjected to the influence of heat, ruptures, bursts or otherwise functions, causing water to be discharged through the sprinkler orifice.